REplican: A Regular Expression based web replicator

 --MIMEExamine=REa RE of MIME types to examine for other links.

---MIMEIgnore=REa RE of MIME types to examine for other links.
+--MIMEIgnore=REa RE of MIME types to ignore for other links.

 --MIMESave=REa RE of MIME types to save.